-The City, County and Tribes must consider that the Greater Omak Area will most likely see significant growth by the year 20252040.
+The city must consider that the Greater Omak Area will most likely see significant growth by the year 2040.
 The effects such growth will impact of every cultural group in the Planning Area in different ways.
 The customs, culture, traditions and community of each cultural group, especially the Native American Culture, must be carefully considered when planning for the future and how change will be managed.